After you create a PowerMetric, the discovery process begins! If you haven't created one yet, go here to learn how.

 - Trend line - To more easily see data trends over time, you can apply a trend line to your visualization.
 Select Moving Average if you want to smooth out fluctuations in data so you can more clearly gauge patterns and trends.
 Select Linear if you want to see a straight line, indicating the general direction in which your data is heading.
 When you select either option, a line is added to your chart.
 If you also select Show as cumulative, the trend line is drawn using cumulative data.
 Trend lines exclude data from incomplete, partial periods.

-- Comparisons - Choose to either apply no comparison or to compare your data to a previous period.
+- Comparison- Choose to either apply no comparison or to compare your data to other time periods (vs a previous period, vs the same period (last year), or vs a custom period).
 Comparisons are made between equivalent time period types.
 For example, if the date range selected is "today", then the previous period will be "yesterday".

 For summary charts, the percentage difference between the current value and the previous value (the delta) displays.
 Green is used for data that has improved and red for data that has regressed.